 - Focuster helps in incomplete rescheduling tasks.
-It can set it for a later time or date by checking your calendar schedules.
+You can set it for a later time or date by checking your calendar schedules.

-- There is an “Activity Bar” which will track your daily progress and will also notify you if you have too many tasks scheduled on the same day.
+- There is an “Activity Bar” that will track your daily progress and will also notify you if you have too many tasks scheduled on the same day.